UABPeriopAI/Grant_Guide/README.md

 <img width="951" alt="image" src="https://github.com/UABPeriopAI/Grant_Guide/assets/97175225/abc2f5ca-6121-4d25-95d7-c38f1bdb66fc">

-The user can then use the search and compare tool, specific aims drafter, or research strategy drafter by selecting the corresponding tab on the user interface.
+The user can then use the search and compare, specific aims, or research strategy functionalities by selecting the corresponding tab on the user interface.

 #### TODO
 - [ ] specify a data folder location in `.devcontainer/devcontainer.json`